hassio-addons/addon-mqtt/README.md

 **Note**: _Remember to restart the add-on when the configuration is changed._

-**Note**: _When changing from the official add-on to this one, make sure to change configuration.yaml broker ip. "broker: core-mosquitto" to "broker: <ip>"_
+**Note2**: _When changing from the official add-on to this one, make sure to change configuration.yaml broker ip. "broker: core-mosquitto" to "broker: <ip>"_

 ```json
 # Example configuration.yaml entry